pylint-dev/pylint/doc/run.rst

 ------------------

 It is possible to speed up the execution of Pylint.
-If the running computer has more CPUs than one, then the files to be checked could be spread on all processors to Pylint sub-processes.
+If the running computer has more CPUs than one, then the files for checking could be spread on all cores via Pylints's sub-processes.
 This functionality is exposed via ``-j`` command line parameter.
-It takes a number of sub-processes that should be spawned.
-If the provided number is 0 then the number of CPUs will be used.
+If the provided number is 0, then the total number of CPUs will be used.
-The default number of workers is 1.

 Example::